About NHA Committees

 Committees and Councils of the National Hydropower Association

-From regulatory affairs to operational excellence, NHA hosts a several standing committees and councils designed to put our members at the forefront of shaping the focus and direction of our industry.
+From regulatory affairs to operational excellence, NHA hosts several standing committees and councils designed to put our members at the forefront of shaping the focus and direction of our industry.
 Without question, each of NHA successes can be tied directly to the input and influence of our standing committees and councils.

 OVERVIEW: NHA’s CEO Council creates a forum in which high-level hydropower executives can leverage their resources and talents to preserve and strengthen the existing system, while furthering the industry’s growth objectives.
-The CEO council serves as a forum to bring hydropower executives together to share information about industry challenges and solutions.
+The CEO Council serves as a forum to bring hydropower executives together to share information about industry challenges and solutions.
 Its members also enhance the voice of NHA and the hydro industry as a whole within Congress and the Administration.

 The CEO Council serves as a strategic advisor to the NHA Board and acts as a key project and initiative leader on projects that strengthen NHA’s advocacy work and the representation of the industry.
 On its initiatives, the Council coordinates closely with NHA’s staff, committees, and other councils.
 Membership is limited to Leadership Member organizations.

-Supporting NHA Staff: Linda Church Ciocci
+Supporting NHA Staff: Malcolm Woolf

 Hydraulic Power Committee & Operational Excellence Program

 OVERVIEW: The Hydraulic Power Committee (HPC) provides a confidential and private setting for the hydropower industry to exchange critical information related to the technical and environmental aspects of operating hydroelectric projects.

 Chair: Eric Van Deuren, Pacific Gas and Electric / Vice Chair: Wyatt Williams, Alabama Power

 - Dam Safety Sub-Committee Chair: Thomas Fitzgerald, Schnabel / Vice Chair: Ellen Faulkner, Ayres Assoc